walter-a-jablonowski/damn-small-engine/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This was tested using PHP 7.1.9, should at leat run on 7.1.9 and above.
+Version 0.5 - This was tested using PHP 7.1.9, should run at leat on 7.1.9 and above.
+**Some samples still need debuging**

 A simple PHP templating system, based on an idea that I saw somewhere on the internet about 2 years ago.
 Basically, this uses PHP's output buffering and magic methods.
 It is a truly awesome concept, because the code is so tiny compared 2 popular templating systems.
 Use less code, achive more!
 You can easily read that small code and modify it for your needs.
 I improved the basic idea and added some features.
 Have a look at the very small classes View and ListView files in /src.
 These are enough (shown in [Basic sample](wiki/Basic_sample.md)), although there are more classes providing features: WebPage and Control ([see samples below](https://github.com/walter-a-jablonowski/damn-small-engine#normal-sample)).